-There's no time like the present to get yourself a smart speaker, but choosing between the Google Home and Amazon Echo is becoming a really tough choice.
-Amazon has been dominating the space with all manner of Amazon Echo devices in all shapes and sizes, but Google Home is catching up fast.
+There's no time like the present to get yourself a smart speaker, but choosing between the Google Home and Amazon Echo is becoming an increasingly tough decision.
+Amazon continues to dominate the space with Echo devices in all shapes and sizes, but Google's lineup is consistently gaining ground.

 Not only has Google been launching smart speakers at a ferocious rate, but Google Assistant has also been catching up with Alexa in terms of features and usability β and that means real digging is required for those serious about which smart home ecosystem they want to invest in.

-Granted, neither are perfect devices, but they're both good for listening to music, controlling a limited range of smart home tech, and performing a few party tricks.
+Granted, neither are perfect devices, but they're both good for listening to music, controlling a range of smart home tech and performing a few party tricks.
 They can even now be used to call friends and family.
-So which should you get?
+So, which should you get?
 Read on to find out.

 Amazon Echo v Google Home: Design